stephwon/Applied_Bioinformatics_BMMB852/Wk9/Wk9_Assignment.md

 The goal is to use the BAM file created from previous assignment via Makefile and extract statistical and other relevant information.

 Since Istvan requested I use a different SRA and genome after winning `"Find the worst data"` championship from previous assigntmets.
+The organism I used is Tuberculosis, a bacteria known to cause respiratory illness.

 For the sake of assignment I chose Tuberculosis.
 I have modified the `Makefile` accordingly and the script is in the repository as `Makefile.mk`.